richard-austin/security-cam/README.md

 These ports, plus port 80,  are set up for port forwarding on the router when direct access from outside the LAN is required.

-When the NVR is accessed through the Cloud service, port forwarding is not required as all communication is through a client connection that the NVR makes to the Cloud service.
-Camera web admin pages are not accessible through the Cloud Service.
 ### Tomcat Web Server
 Tomcat 9 (https://tomcat.apache.org/) hosts the server (Web Back End) and client (Web Front End) of the NVR, giving access to these through port 8080.